Pope Francis blasts 'scandal' of clergy sex abuse in Portugal and meets with survivors

-Francis waded head-on into the scandal roiling the Portuguese church upon his arrival in Lisbon, where he is spending five days for the first World Youth Day Catholic festival since the COVID-19 pandemic.

-A panel of experts hired by the Portuguese church reported in February that priests and other church personnel may have abused at least 4,815 boys and girls since 1950.
-The report represented the latest reckoning by a European church with its legacy of abuse and cover-up.
+The Vatican said Francis met with 13 abuse victims for more than an hour at the Vatican Embassy and characterized the pope's role in the meeting as one of “intense listening.”
+The victims were accompanied by church personnel in charge of child protection programs.

+The encounter, which had been expected since Francis met with survivors on previous trips abroad, was aimed at trying to help the Portuguese hierarchy and faithful come to terms with the church's own legacy of abuse and cover-up after many other European countries have gone through similar reckonings.

-Prior to the report, Portuguese church officials had insisted there had only been a handful of cases.
-After its release, they initially refused to remove named abusers from ministry or to compensate victims.
+The response by Portugal’s bishops to the expert report’s findings, however, in some ways added to the problem.
+Prior to the report, Portuguese church officials had insisted there were only a handful of child sex abuse cases.
+After the document's release, the bishops initially refused to remove named abusers from ministry and said they would only compensate victims if courts ordered them to.

-The pope demanded that bishops better respond to abuse victims by accepting them and listening to them.

-Speaking in his native Spanish, Francis acknowledged that many clergy and nuns in countries with once-thriving parishes feel weary about their vocations because the Catholic faithful are increasingly detached from their faith.
+Speaking in his native Spanish, Francis acknowledged many clergy and nuns in countries with once-thriving Catholic parishes feel weary about their vocations because the faithful are increasingly detached from their faith.

 “It is often accentuated by the disappointment and anger with which some people view the church, at times due to our poor witness and the scandals that have marred her face and call us to a humble and ongoing purification, starting with the anguished cry of the victims, who must always be accepted and listened to,” he said.

-Francis is widely expected to meet in private with abuse survivors this week, as he has done during past foreign trips.
-Bishop Jose Ornelas, the head of the Portuguese bishops' conference, promised in a speech earlier Wednesday to devote “our special attention to the protection of the welfare of children and the undertaking to protect them from all kinds of abuse.”
+Bishop Jose Ornelas, the head of the Portuguese Bishops' Conference, promised in a speech to Francis to devote “our special attention to the protection of the welfare of children and the undertaking to protect them from all kinds of abuse.”

+Although critics have chided church officials for their sluggish response, the bishops' conference later said the pope's meeting with abuse survivors was evidence of “the path of reconciliation that the Portuguese church has been following in this area.”

+Portugal's bishops are committed to “putting the victims first," and “working together” with victims on reparations and their recovery, a conference statement asserted.

 The Portuguese Catholic Church also promised in March to build a memorial to victims that would be unveiled during World Youth Day, but organizers scrapped the plan a few weeks ago.

 In its place, victims’ advocates launched a campaign called “This is our memorial.”
 Hours before the pope arrived, they put up a billboard in central Lisbon reading “4,800+ Children Abused by the Catholic Church in Portugal.”
-They said it was paid for through a crowdfunding campaign that was so successful the organizers can put up more billboards around the city, though it wasn’t clear if Francis would see any during his visit.
+They said it was paid for through a crowdfunding campaign that was so successful the organizers can put up more billboards around the city, though none was located along planned routes for his visit.

+Reaction to Francis' comments on abuse were mixed: some pilgrims outside the Jeronimos Monastery said the World Youth Day gathering wasn't the time or place to raise the issue.

+Giovanni, a 47-year-old pilgrim from Italy who declined to give his last name, said it was clear that people who come from around the world to attend the event “don't like bad things.
+We definitely hope whatever is clear that is wrong will be stopped and canceled.”

 As he was traveling to Portugal, the pope said he would continue urging young people to "make a mess" – a reference to his now-famous exhortation during his first World Youth Day as pontiff, in Rio de Janeiro in 2013.
 It was a call for young people to shake things up in their parishes and has come to symbolize Francis' own revolutionary reforms that have shaken up the Catholic Church at large.